Have You Suffered an Injury in a Motorcycle Accident?

 - Vehicle Defects.
 PennDOT’s report states that “tire/wheel and brake-related failures contributed to the majority of vehicle defect related crashes”.
 Examples of such vehicle defects include “steering system failure”, faulty suspension and cosmetic defects on the hood/doors/body.
 Always pay attention to any recalls that are announced by your vehicle manufacturer and stay on top of routine maintenance.

-If you were injured in a motorcycle accident, then you may have the right to file a personal injury claim.
+If you were injured in an accident, then you may have a viable claim to recover compensation for your injuries.

-Generally, you can file a claim against a negligent driver if you and/or your passenger were struck by a vehicle and subsequently suffered severe personal injuries.
-Note that emotional injury as a result of the accident — panic, anxiety and fear that diminishes quality of life.
+You are likely entitled to compensatory damages even if you were not wearing a motorcycle helmet at the time of the accident.
+Generally, you can file a claim against a negligent driver if you were struck by a vehicle and subsequently suffered severe personal injuries.
+Personal injuries can include emotional injuries, such as panic, anxiety and fear that diminishes quality of life.